leachtucker/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach` essentially loops through each element of an array and performs a given function for each pass.
+   `.map` returns a new array with the vlaue you return inside of its callback function.
+It is useful for converting data or making an array of particular properties of an object type.

 2. Explain the difference between a callback and a higher order function.
+   Callback functions are functions that are built with the intention that they will be called on by other functions.
+Callback functions are kept as simple as possible to avoid side-effects (manipulation of data/poperties).
+They simply will return a value.
+HOF are functions that are built with the intent to call on other functions.
+The function that HOF functions call on are callback functions.
+HOF are the outerlevel functions of these functions--that is why we call them HOF.
+These principles make our code more reusable and cleaner.

 3. What is closure?
+   Due to lexical scoping (all inner levels can access their outer levels), nested functions can access their parent's variables but the parent function cannot acces the child's variables.
+We call the child function a closure.
+This is useful because a child function/clsoure can continue to access and operate on its parent function's variables/data after it has terminated.

 4. Describe the four rules of the 'this' keyword.

+   1. Global Object Binding
+      If used in the global scope, 'this' binds/refers to the global object which is the window object.
+   2. Implicit Binding
+      The 'this' keyword becomes bound to whatever is to the left of the dot.
+   3. New binding
+      When used in a constructor function, 'this' refers to the instance of the object that is created and returned by the constructor function.
+   4. Explicit binding
+      Explicit binding takes place when we tell JS specifically what 'this' refers to.
+Just like when we use JS's .call method.

-5. Why do we need super() in an extended class?
+5) Why do we need super() in an extended class?
+   We need 'super()' in an extended class to invoke the parent class's constructor function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions